-More information about the Governing Council members can be found on school website.
+More information about the Governing Council members can be found on the school website.

-1.5 ASE PTO
+1.4 ASE PTO

 ASE has a highly active PTO and works hard to support the education our students are receiving in many ways.
-Contact information and planned events including meetings will be listed in a PTO calendar that will be given to each ASE Family.
-For more information about PTO please go to school website.
+Planned events including meetings will be listed on ASE's Event Calendar.
+For more information about PTO please go to the school website.

-1.6 STUDENTS ARE UNDER CONTROL OF ASE
+1.5 STUDENTS ARE UNDER CONTROL OF ASE

-All students are under the control and direction of the school Principal, or designee and the immediate control and direction of the teacher or another member of the instructional staff or bus driver to whom such responsibility may be assigned by the Principal;
+All students are under the control and direction of the school Principal, or designee and the immediate control and direction of the teacher or another member of the instructional staff or bus driver to whom such responsibility may be assigned by the Principal:

-- while they are being transported to or from school at public expense - when they are attending school - when they are engaged in a school-sponsored activity on the school premises or away from school premises during a reasonable time before and after a student is on the premises for attendance at school or for authorized participation in a school-sponsored activity
+- while they are being transported to or from school at public expense - when they are attending school - when they are engaged in a school-sponsored activity on the school premises or away from the school premises - during a reasonable time before and after a student is on the premises for attendance at school or for authorized participation in a school-sponsored activity

-A "reasonable time" shall mean fifteen (15) minutes before the school day or school-sponsored activity is scheduled or actually begins or ends, whichever period is longer.
+A "reasonable time" shall mean fifteen (15) minutes before and after the school day or school-sponsored activity is scheduled or actually begins or ends, whichever period is longer.

-1.7 CALENDAR AND HOURS
+1.6 CALENDAR AND HOURS

-Please visit our school website at www.abqse.org for our current School Calendar and Bell Schedule.
+Please visit our school website at www.abqse.org for our current School Year Calendar and Bell Schedule.

-Students are to arrive no earlier than 7:25 a.m.
-The first bell rings at 7:45 a.m. for mid/high and 8:00 a.m. for elementary so students arriving after 7:50 a.m. for mid/high or 8:05 a.m. for elementary must report to the front office and get late slip before they go to their classes.
+Students are to arrive no earlier than 7:35 a.m.
+Middle-High students begin classes at 7:45 a.m. and Elementary students begin at 8:00 a.m.
+Students arriving after 7:45 a.m. for Middle-High or 8:00 a.m. for Elementary must report to the front office and get a late slip before they go to their classes.